 Baptism, Eucharist and Confirmation are sacraments of initiation in the Roman Catholic Church.
 In the Sacrament of Confirmation, the baptized person is strengthened by the gifts of the Holy Spirit that are needed for us to live as a mature Christian.

-Check out the video from last year’s Confirmation sessions below:
+Check out the video from Confirmation sessions in the past below:

 Marrying the latest pedagogical methods that incorporate technology, cultural programming, service opportunities and liturgical worship, it is our hope that we have created a new way forward in religious education for young Catholics in their mid-teens.
 The following is a brief glimpse into the structure of the program: